 Paul H. Oquist and Jonathan Hartlyn argue that partisan violence created a rift between Liberals and Conservatives, which ultimately triggered a breakdown of existing institutional structures and a partial collapse of the state.[ii]
 John C. Dugas notes that economic motivations for violence gradually superseded political drivers as mobs and bandits took advantage of the chaotic environment to steal, rape, and carry out vendettas against their neighbors.
 Mary Roldán in turn focuses on regional patterns of violence, which suggest a high degree of organization.
 She argues that partisan conflict allowed latent regional and local conflicts to come to the fore.
 Rather than representing the culmination of partisan hatreds, she suggests that La Violencia “represented a fundamental struggle — and ultimate failure — to impose a hegemonic regional project of rule predicated on notions of cultural, ethnic, and racial difference.”[iii]
 Norman A. Bailey attributes la violencia to Colombian elites competing with each other to mobilize the peasantry.[iv]

-Although conflict continued through the end of the 1950s, violence against civilians reached its peak between 1948 and 1953, with another high spike occurring in 1956.
+Although violence continued through the end of the 1950s, atrocities peaked between 1948 and 1953, with another spike occurring in 1956.
 Oquist describes patterns of partisan violence in late 1947 and early 1948 as sporadic and localized, not dissimilar from previous incidents surrounding the Liberals rise to power in 1930.[viii]
 However, by the mid-century, local armed groups were more economically integrated and politically mobilized.[ix]
 These groups unleashed a wave of urban violence in the wake of Gaitán’s assassination in April 1948.
 A three-day uprising, called El Bogotazo, left Bogotá in ruins and the central government scrambling to quell the violence.
 The death of Gaitán marked the end of the populist movement and the beginning of an undeclared civil war.
 1948 saw a significant surge in violence, with an estimated 43,557 deaths.[x]
 During this time, Liberal-backed guerrilla bands grew in size and ferocity, and the government employed the military to fight the growing insurgency.

 Broken down by year, Lemoine arrives at the following estimates: